On Information-Theoretic Measures of Predictive Uncertainty: Abstract

 \section{Abstract}

 Reliable estimation of predictive uncertainty is crucial for machine learning applications, particularly in high-stakes scenarios where hedging against risks is essential.
-Despite its significance, a consensus on the correct measurement of predictive uncertainty remains elusive.
-In this work, we return to first principles to develop a fundamental framework of information-theoretic predictive uncertainty measures.
+Despite its significance, there is no universal agreement on how to best quantify predictive uncertainty.
+In this work, we revisit core concepts to propose a framework for information-theoretic measures of predictive uncertainty.
 Our proposed framework categorizes predictive uncertainty measures according to two factors: \textbf{(I)} The predicting model \textbf{(II)} The approximation of the true predictive distribution.
 Examining all possible combinations of these two factors, we derive a set of predictive uncertainty measures that includes both known and newly introduced ones.
-We empirically evaluate these measures in typical uncertainty estimation settings, such as misclassification detection, selective prediction, and out-of-distribution detection.
-The results show that no single measure is universal, but the effectiveness depends on the specific setting.
-Thus, our work provides clarity about the suitability of predictive uncertainty measures by clarifying their implicit assumptions and relationships.
+We extensively evaluate these measures across a broad set of tasks, identifying conditions under which certain measures excel.
+Our findings show the importance of aligning the choice of uncertainty measure with the predicting model on in-distribution (ID) data, the limitations of epistemic uncertainty measures for out-of-distribution (OOD) data, and that the disentanglement between measures varies substantially between ID and OOD data.
+Together, these insights provide a more comprehensive understanding of predictive uncertainty measures, revealing their implicit assumptions and relationships.